GiorgioPolla/recommender_systems_challenge/README.md

 As said before, 10k playlists are defined as target.
 The recommendations made for the target playlists are evaluated using the Mean Average Precision at 10 (MAP@10).

 ## Structure of the code
+Here is a brief description of the structure of the code.
+Packages:

-- Recommenders contains all the algorithm implemented or just adapted from existing source code (mainly from the public repository of the course);
+- Recommenders - contains all the algorithm implemented or just adapted from existing source code (mainly from the public repository of the course);
-- Dataset contains the datasets and a class useful to read and manipulate them;
+- Dataset - contains the datasets and a class useful to read and manipulate them;
-- Utilities contains supplementary classes and functions;
+- Utilities - contains supplementary classes and functions;
-- Results contains some files used to keep trace of the local evaluations;
+- Results - contains some files used to keep trace of the local evaluations;

+The previous packages contain the necessary to build up the following scripts:
-- test_single is a script you can use to evaluate the performance of a single algorithm;
+- test_single - used to evaluate the performance of single algorithms;
-- test_hybrid is a script you can use to evaluate the performance of the hybrid algorithm;
+- test_hybrid - used to evaluate the performance of the hybrid algorithm;
-- tune_hybrid is a script you can use to tune the weights to assign to the single algorithms in the hybrid solution;
+- tune_hybrid - used to tune the weights to assign to the single algorithms in the hybrid solution;
-- tune_single is a script useful to tune the parameters of single algorithms;
+- tune_single - used to tune the parameters of single algorithms;
-- make_recommendations is a script you can use to generate the file in the correct format for the submission on Kaggle.
+- make_recommendations - used to generate the file in the correct format for the submission on Kaggle.

 ## Best solution